 - must not be later in date than 1800

-- must be genuine, of good quality and of sound quality and condition (where necessary, Trustees may request an independent condition report)
+- must be genuine, of good quality and condition

 - must represent good value for money – an independent valuation should be sought

-- must demonstrate how it meets the organisation’s acquisition policy/ aims and objectives
+- must demonstrate how it meets the organisation’s acquisition policy and overall aims and objectives

 - must demonstrate how the object fits with the organisation’s collections development policy